KayQuillen/IntroToGithub/motivation/motivation.md

   My goal here is to motivate you and have you feel like this career shift is possible for you.
 Through hard work and definitive purpose it is possible.

+  - Kay Quillen
+  - Email: kaseyrquillen@gmail.com
+  - github: KayQuillen
+    Motivation:
+    My motivation for taking this course is to have a better work life balance and get a career making enough money that I my children and I can not just survive but live.
+I want to find a workplace that I'm valued and not made to feel like I have to put my job before my family.

+    I learn in a variety of ways.
+I have learned on my own with just reading and doing tests.
+I've also been able to learn watching others and then doing hands on.